 Volunteer events and observances

-Throughout the year there are many volunteering celebrations and observances hosted by the Joondalup Volunteer Resource Centre and the City.
+Throughout the year there are many volunteering opportunities, celebrations and observances hosted by the Joondalup Volunteer Resource Centre and the City.
 Previous observances have included sundowner events, breakfast forums, volunteer story promotional campaigns and Volunteer Involving Organisation promotional exhibitions.

 The City would like to thank the partnering organisations for their support with the “Bringing People Together: A Volunteer’s Story” video exhibition, and acknowledge to generous contributions of Volunteering WA and Lotterywest through the National Volunteer Week Grants Program, supporting the launch the exhibition on Monday 17 May.

 And of course, a huge thank you to all the thousands of dedicated volunteers who service the Joondalup community every day.